 Conditions in Korea

-Elliott Landill describes the weather in Korea.
+Elliott Landall describes the weather in Korea.
 The winters were extremely cold and summers extremely hot.
 He explains that men were well fed and living conditions had ten men to a tent.

 Seoul During the War

-Elliott Landill is satisfied with his service in the Korean War.
+Elliott Landall is satisfied with his service in the Korean War.
 He really liked helping the people of South Korea and feels he had a lasting impact.
-He explains that the Korean War is Forgotten War because it was sandwiched between the "Big Wars," World War I and World War II.
+He explains that the Korean War is a Forgotten War because it was after the "Big Wars," World War I and World War II.